Algebraic relations between solutions of Painlev\'e equations: Painlev e two

+To see that $p(x,y)$ is of one of the two specified forms, we need only prove that there is no monomial term of the form $xy$ in $p(x,y)$.
+Should such a term appear, then $p(x,y) = xy + ax+by + c$ (up to multiplication by a constant) - by irreducibility, one can assume that at least one of $b,c,$ are nonzero.
+Then $y= -\frac{ax+c}{x+b}$ and so $\frac{dy}{dx}$ is nonconstant.
+Thus, either $\frac{dy}{dx}$ or $\frac{dx}{dy}$ is bounded in absolute value by $1$ for sufficiently large $x$ or $y$, respectively.
+Either case produces a contradiction, since for all sufficiently large integers, $x$ (or $y$) the polynomial $p(x,y)$ has only integer solutions in $y$ (in $x$).

 If $\alpha$, $\beta$ are transcendental and independent over $\m Q$, then by similar arguments as above, we have some formula $\phi (x,y, \alpha, \beta )$ which is a bijection between $X_{II} ( \alpha)$ and $X_{II} (\beta)$ on some $\m Q$-definable subset of $\m C^2.$ But, since this definable set includes the generic point $(\alpha, \beta)$, the set must include a Zariski open subset of $\m C^2$.
 Any such subset includes a pair of points $(\alpha_1, \beta_1)$ so that $\alpha _1 \in \m Z$ and $\beta _1 \notin \m Z$, a contradiction by Murata's classification of algebraic solutions \cite{Murata}.
-To see the final statement of the Proposition, note that if there were some algebraic relation not induced by the Backl\"und transformation, we would obtain (by composing with the inverse of the Backl\"und transformation) an algebraic relation between two solutions of $P_{II} ( \alpha), $ which contradicts the fact that the equation is strictly disintegrated. \end{proof}
+To see the final statement of the Proposition, note that if there were some algebraic relation not induced by the B\"acklund transformation, we would obtain (by composing with the inverse of the B\"acklund transformation) an algebraic relation between two solutions of $P_{II} ( \alpha), $ which contradicts the fact that the equation is strictly disintegrated. \end{proof}